What to look for when buying a house

 Buying a house will be the single most expensive decision you ever make.
 Considering you will be living there for a good few years and paying for it for even longer it’s probably best you give it some thought!

 Talking to an estate agent recently, I was amazed when they told me that some people will have a 10 minute walk around the house then make an offer.
 Stop!
-Don’t do that, make a list of everything you need to factor into the decision and then take a weighted decision using our tool here.
+Don’t do that, make a list of everything you need to factor into the decision and then use one of our weighted decision matrix templates.

 We’ve thought of a few things you need to consider but let us know if you’ve got anything we’ve missed via the comments.